kz5ee/EE2403_S15_Lab_Project/README.md

 Spring 2015 EE2403 lab project

-Entry/exit detection and reporting device(s)
+Entry/exit detection and reporting device(s) using PIR and Wireless.